 5. Play a mix of old school and new kid on the block games

 Go back in time as you and your loved ones engage in a nostalgic game of 5 stones, pick up sticks, as well as traditional games like the Chinese Chess and Congkak available here.
 For a local twist, check out these card games from The Lepak Game and The Malaysian Dream.
-You can also level up to play with the latest devices for a fun-filled time with the younger ones on gaming consoles and challenge yourself with with brain-stimulating games on senior-friendly tablets.
+You can also level up to play with the latest devices for a fun-filled time with the younger ones on gaming consoles and challenge yourself with brain-stimulating games on senior-friendly tablets.

 Out of Home